Maxinio-berincini/HSG-HS23-DS-Assignment5/Report.md

 1. Indicate the replies that you get from the "/admin/status" endpoint of the HTTP service for each servers.
 Which server is the leader?
 Can there be multiple leaders?

 Ans:
+From the responses of the "/admin/status" endpoint for each server, we can observe the following information:

+Server 127.0.0.1:6000 (server 0)
+Leader: It identifies itself as the leader (leader = TCPNode('127.0.0.1:6000')) Partner Nodes: Lists other nodes it's partnered with (partner_nodes_count = 2) Raft Term: Current term is 1 (raft_term = 1)

+Server 127.0.0.1:6001 (server 1)
+State: Follower (state = 0)
+Leader: Indicates that server 127.0.0.1:6000 is the leader (leader = TCPNode('127.0.0.1:6000')) Partner Nodes: Lists other nodes it's partnered with (partner_nodes_count = 2) Raft Term: Current term is 1 (raft_term = 1)

+Server 127.0.0.1:6002 (server 2)
+State: Follower (state = 0)
+Leader: Indicates that server 127.0.0.1:6000 is the leader (leader = TCPNode('127.0.0.1:6000')) Partner Nodes: Lists other nodes it's partnered with (partner_nodes_count = 2) Raft Term: Current term is 1 (raft_term = 1)

+Leader: Server 127.0.0.1:6000 is identified as the leader by all servers.

+Typically there cannot be multiple leaders in a typical Raft consensus-based distributed system.
+In this scenario, all servers agree that 127.0.0.1:6000 is the leader, which aligns with the Raft consensus algorithm's design where a single leader is elected to maintain consistency and coordination among the nodes.
+However, in scenarios involving network partitions or network failures, the system might encounter situations where a node or set of nodes are isolated from each other, leading to a potential split vote.

 2. Perform a Put request for the key ``a" on the leader.
 What is the new status?
 What changes occurred and why (if any)?

 Ans:

+The values for log_len, last_applied, commit_idx, next_node_idx_server_127.0.0.1:6001, next_node_idx_server_127.0.0.1:6001, match_idx_server_127.0.0.1:6001, match_idx_server_127.0.0.1:6002 and leader_commit_idx went up from 2 to 3.

+The values for next_node_idx_server_127.0.0.1:6001 and next_node_idx_server_127.0.0.1:6002 on server 127.0.0.1:6000 went up from 3 to 4

+And the uptime increased by around 20.

+The Raft consensus algorithm ensures that put is replicated and committed across the nodes.
+The increase in last_applied and commit_idx indicates successful replication and commit of this change.

 3. Perform an Append request for the key ``a" on the leader.
 What is the new status?
 What changes occurred and why (if any)?

 Ans:

+The values for log_len, last_applied, commit_idx, next_node_idx_server_127.0.0.1:6001, next_node_idx_server_127.0.0.1:6001, match_idx_server_127.0.0.1:6001, match_idx_server_127.0.0.1:6002 and leader_commit_idx went up from 3 to 4.

+The values for next_node_idx_server_127.0.0.1:6001 and next_node_idx_server_127.0.0.1:6002 on server 127.0.0.1:6000 went up from 4 to 5.

+And the uptime increased by around 15.

+The Raft consensus algorithm ensures that Append requests are replicated and committed across the nodes in the cluster to maintain consistency.
+The increase in last_applied and commit_idx indicates the successful replication and commitment of this change across the nodes, ensuring consistency within the cluster.

 4. Perform a Get request for the key ``a" on the leader.
 What is the new status?
 What change (if any) happened and why?

 Ans:
+Nothing has changed, except for the uptime slightly increasing by 15.

+The GET request simply retrieves the current value associated with the key a without making any modifications to the data store or the Raft log, thus keeping the status variables unchanged.

 # Task 3